 A term certain annuity pays income for a set period you select, such as 10 or 20 years.
 This allows your beneficiaries to receive any remaining income if you pass away before the term ends.

-The tradeoff is that term certain annuities have lower payment amounts than comparable life annuities.
+The tradeoff is that a term certain annuity has lower payment amounts than comparable life annuitys.

 With a term-certain annuity, the annuity provider will make regular fixed payments to the annuitant until the end of the selected term.
 These payments are typically made monthly but can also be issued quarterly, semi-annually or annually.